 A naked ski-jumper amazed the crowds as he flashed through the air at the 10th National Gelende Ski Jumping Championships in Utah, U.

-A naked ski-jumper amazed the crowds as he flashed through the air at the 10th National Gelende Ski Jumping Championships in Utah, U.S.A.
+Background: A naked ski-jumper amazed the crowds as he flashed through the air at the 10th National Gelende Ski Jumping Championships in Utah, U.S.A.

 Happily, he landed on his feet but was immediately disqualified.
 The judges decided that Gelende jumping although freestyle, was not as free as all that.
 The jumps are entirely different from the rigid style used in the major international championships.
 Competitors can use almost any technique they please and Gelende Championships are now the traditional way of ending the American skiing season.